Mrian07/Proyeksi/docs/release-notes/7-4-6/README.md

 ---

-# OpenProject 7.4.6
+# ProyeksiApp 7.4.6

-We released OpenProject 7.4.6.
+We released ProyeksiApp 7.4.6.
 The release contains several bug fixes.
 We recommend the update to the current version.

 #### Support for Ubuntu 18.04.

-OpenProject 7.4.6 packaged installation introduces support for Ubuntu 18.04.
+ProyeksiApp 7.4.6 packaged installation introduces support for Ubuntu 18.04.
 ([\#27799](https://community.openproject.com/projects/openproject/work_packages/27799))